How To Grow Kale From Seed Indoors

 Thin Your Seedlings

-The germination time for your kale seeds is from 7 days to 14 days.
-As your seedlings start to grow, you'll want to thin out the smaller seedlings and make space for those that are heartier to grow and thrive without crowding them out.
-This practice will give the ones you leave the best chance to turn into excellent kale plants for you.
+As your seedlings grow, you'll want to thin out the smaller seedlings and make space for heartier ones to grow and thrive without crowding them out.

 How Often Do You Water Kale?